Garmin Vivoactive HR Review

 Main Features of the Vivoactive HR

 The Vivoactive HR is a competent GPS sports watch that I have really enjoyed testing for several months.
 In my opinion, these are the key features that I hope will guide you as to whether or not it’s for you.
 Will it be replacing my Polar V800? …. no it won’t, but that’s not the audience this watch is aimed for.
-For a fairer comparison of this Vivoactive HR think products like the Polar M600, Apple Watch, Fitbit Blaze, Samsung Gear S2 etc.
+For a fairer comparison of this Vivoactive HR think products like the Polar M600, Apple Watch 3 (Amazon Link), Fitbit Blaze, Samsung Gear S3 (Amazon link)

 - Built-in Garmin Elevate Heart Rate Sensor